adamnagel/adamnagel.github.io/_posts/2021-01-01-team-topologies-reading-notes.md

 - stays ahead of the curve in keeping abreast of new approaches, tooling, and practices in their area of expertise, well before an actual need is expected from steam-aligned teams.
 - promotes learning not only inside the enabling team but across stream-aligned teams, acting as a curator that facilitates appropriate knowledge sharing inside the organization.

+**pg 90:** Steam-aligned teams should expect to work with enabling teams only for short periods of time (weeks or months) in order to increase their capabilities around new technology, concept, or approach.
+After the new skills and understanding have been embedded in the stream-aligned team, the enabling team will stop daily interaction wiht the stream-aligned team, switching their focus to a different team.

+## On Platform Teams
+**pg 94:** What kinds of behaviors and outcomes do we expect to see in an effective platform team? _(selected subset)_
+- uses strong collaboration with stream-aligned teams to understand their needs.
+- relies on fast prototyping techniques and involves stream-aligned team members for fast feedback on what works and what does not.
+- has strong focus on usability and reliability... and regularly assesses if the services are still fit for purpose and usable.

+**pg 96**: A **key, key idea** -- a platform team has an internal topology of multiple other team types.
+Including sub-platform teams.

+**pg 99:** _(Testimonial from AutoTrader)_ We have an Ops "squad buddy" for each Dev squad, a person from Ops who regularly works with specific Dev squads, attending their standups and providing the "glue" between dev and ops.

+**pg 100:** Organizations that optimize for a safe and rapid flow of change tend to use mixed-discipline or cross-functional teams aligned to the flow of change -- what we call stream-aligned teams.
+Sometimes a particular area is so complicated that a dedicated complicated-subsystem team is needed. _**But such teams never sit in the flow of change; instead, they provide services to stream-aligned teams.**_ Work is never handed off to another team for a later stage in the flow.

+## Converting Common Team Types to the Fundamental Team Topologies
+**pg 107:** For organizations that are successful at delivering software rapidly and safely, most teams are stream aligned, wiht only around one in seven to one in ten teams not stream aligned.
+That is... the radio of stream-aligned teams to other kinds of teams should be between about 6:1 and 9:1.